 Groups wishing to nominate a candidate must seek the person’s consent first and then must send us an email to firstname.lastname@example.org with the following information:

 - Position number for which they are nominating a candidate.

 - Contact details of proposed nominee.

 - A short paragraph (up to 200 words) detailing the nominees’ suitability and experience for the role- this will be shared on social media and on our website in advance of voting.

 - A photo of your nominee which we may share with our members and social media followers.

-Following the close of nominations Clare PPN will circulate details of candidates to our members and online and voting will be open until June 13th at 5pm.
+- Following the close of nominations, Clare PPN will circulate details of candidates to our eligible members and online voting will be open for seven days.

-NB: Even if you have nominated a candidate you will still need to cast your vote to support their election.
+- NB: Even if you have nominated a candidate you will still need to vote for them once voting opens to support their election.